 - Nine Now

 - Yahoo 7+

 Of course, there is also potential for future expansion of content into other areas, such as sports content, which is an increasingly lucrative market in the new media and one in which Telstra already has a significant presence.
-There is also the opportunity for YouTube integration, which will be a powerful coupling, and an easy way to watch YouTube videos in high quality.
-As far as this goes, however, a lot will depend on how the market consolidates in the coming years.

 With Telstra TV you’ve got easy access to both your paid subscriptions and free services like the ones mentioned above.
 It’s likely that Telstra TV will play a significant role in further introducing people to the popularity of SVOD.
 Time will tell how much and how quickly Telstra TV will change the landscape.
 It seems many consumers are still uncertain about the world of internet streaming, with Canstar Blue research showing that the majority of Australians are still not prepared to pay for TV content.